MahaveerSukhani/react-native-fitness-app/README.md

   <h2 align="center">React Native Fitness App</h2>

-In this project, I have created a Fitness App as part of my Summer Internship.
+In this project, I have created a Fitness App.
  The project is built using Expo, React Native, and React Navigation.
  This app helps users follow guided workout plans with progress tracking.